DefactoSoftware/test_dispatch/README.md

 %{"user" => %{name: "John Doe", email: "john@doe.com"}}
 ```

-Ultimately, the conn is dispatched to the either the application config
+Ultimately, the conn is dispatched to the conn's `private.phoenix_endpoint`
-`:endpoint` or the conn's endpoint using `Phoenix.ConnTest.dispatch/5`, with
+using `Phoenix.ConnTest.dispatch/5`, with the params and with the method and
-the params and with the method and action found in the form.
+action found in the form.